Convergent and Efficient Deep Q Network Algorithm: Background

 where $\alpha$ is the learning rate.
 This is called Q-table learning and it guarantees convergence to $Q^*$.
-When the space of $(s,a)$ is large and Q-table learning is impossible, function approximation is used instead, using parameters $\theta$ representing the Q function as $Q_\theta$.
-The simplest learning rule for $\theta$ is
+If the space of $(s,a)$ is large and Q-table learning is impossible, a function approximation is used instead, representing the Q function as $Q_\theta$ with learnable parameter $\theta$.
+The learning rule is